mallikankati/react-redux/README.md

 ### one time setup

-Note: npm need to be install before execute following steps
+Note:npm need to be install before execute following steps

 1) Install webpack